test1477/vdewsvw/README.md

 4. It handles version ranges and special characters in version strings.
 5. It includes the version in both the `bom-ref` and `purl` fields for each component.
 6. It uses the package name directly from the `name` field.
+7. It preserves commas in the `version` field but replaces them with dots in the `bom-ref` field.
+8. It handles Unicode characters in version strings.
-7. It saves the generated SBOM as a JSON file in the specified output directory.
+9. It saves the generated SBOM as a JSON file in the specified output directory.

 To use this script: